DeVante018/Fake_News_Classifier/README.md

 Import all sub-packages that are required of the py file

-Be sure to change the file paths of the code on lines 47, 48, 49.
+Be sure to change the file paths of the code in lines 47, 48, 49.
 The new path should be the location of the file on your hardware.

-                                              ^
-                                              |
-                                              |
-                                              |
-                                              |
-                                              V
+The reqired files are locatated in the google drive below

  **Download files here: https://drive.google.com/drive/folders/1hxscceigHP0UxBmRYQBuT-QRz6bxTzwL?usp=sharing